JamaSoftware/ConvertFolders/README.md

 # ConvertFolders
-Script that interacts with Jama's API to "convert" items into folders.
+Script that interacts with Jama's API to "convert" items into folders and texts.

 ### Script Dependencies
 - python 3